-The data collection is routinely monitored utilizing quality control standards developed by the Centers for Disease Control and Prevention (CDC).
-Data reports are run on a monthly basis to evaluate these performance standards.
+The HIV registry is evaluated annually utilizing quality control standards developed by the Centers for Disease Control and Prevention (CDC).
+Additionally, HIV data are monitored on a monthly basis to evaluate the progress of these performance standards.

-Kentucky HIV/AIDS raw data are not available for public use although data requests/reports can be filled at the public's request with restrictions for no cost.
-For HIV/AIDS semi-annual reports, please use the HIV/AIDS website: http://chfs.ky.gov/dph/epi/HIV-AIDS+Reporting+and+Statistics.htm.
-For all other requests, please contact Julie Nakayima at peace.nakayima@ky.gov or (502) 564-6539 ext.
-3556.
+Kentucky HIV/AIDS raw data are not available for public use due to security and confidentiality restrictions.
+Aggregate data requests can be filled at the public's request with restrictions at no cost.
+A copy of the data request form can be found in the appendix.
+For all requests, please contact Julie Nakayima at peace.nakayima@ky.gov or (502) 564-6539 ext.
+4285.

-An integral part of public health surveillance is the dissemination of health data to public health agencies, case providers, and the general public.
-Surveillance data are needed in order to analyze trends in occurrence and prevalence as well as to effectively plan and evaluate prevention and services programs.
+An integral part of public health surveillance is the dissemination of data to public health agencies, case providers, and the general public.
+Surveillance data are needed in order to analyze trends in occurrence and prevalence as well as to effectively plan and evaluate prevention and service programs.